Glossary of Terms

 A fish in the salmon family.

 Example: Salmon are a classic species for the Pacific Northwest.
 However, due to loss of habitat, populations have decreased significantly over the past several decades.
-Thanks to restoration efforts in Oregon’s Sandy River Basin by The Freshwater Trust and the Sandy River Basin Partners, in 2016, spring Chinook counts were up at 40 spawning nests per mile.
-That’s more than 200% the long-term average.
+Thanks to restoration efforts in Oregon’s Sandy River Basin by The Freshwater Trust and the Sandy River Basin Partners, adult coho populations in the Salmon River increased 320% between 2010 and 2021.

 salmon spawning